pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 ## Seamless Integration with Pulumi ESC

-OIDC Trust Relationships seamlessly integrate with Pulumi ESC (Environments, Secrets, and Config), providing a comprehensive solution for managing infrastructure and secret/configuration needs.
+OIDC Trust Relationships seamlessly integrate with [Pulumi ESC](/docs/esc/), providing a comprehensive solution for managing infrastructure and access to secrets and configuration.
 You can now use your native GitHub app token to exchange it for a short-lived Pulumi Token, and ESC will seamlessly exchange it for a cloud token through an ESC environment.

 ## Demo